FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Limitations and Future Works

 \section{Limitations and Future Works}

 FAM-HRI has several limitations.
-The computational latency introduced by LLMs inference and VLM may affect real-time responsiveness, making deployment on embedded systems or low-compute devices challenging.
-Future work will explore trade-offs between accuracy and speed, such as fine-tuning parameter-efficient large models using Low-Rank Adaptation (LoRA) \cite{kockwelp2025human} and implementing retrieval-augmented generation (RAG) \cite{Yang_2025_CVPR} with smaller backbones to reduce latency.
+First, latency from LLM and VLM inference may affect real-time responsiveness and make deployment on edge devices challenging.
+Future work will explore accuracy-speed trade-offs, such as fine-tuning parameter-efficient models with Low-Rank Adaptation (LoRA) \cite{hu2022lora} and implementing retrieval-augmented generation (RAG) \cite{yuan2026rpms} with smaller backbones to reduce latency.